sinf/epever-2206an-scripts/README.md

 # Modbus-MQTT-SQL integration

-The main beef is [epever-modbus-client.py](epever-modbus-client.md).
-This repository will also have other scripts for interacting with Epever 2206AN and other similar charge controllers.
+This repository is a bag of scripts and hacks to make Epever's solar charge controller operable with MQTT, PostgreSQL and HomeAssistant and whatnot.

 # Epever 2206AN